-[1] The Board determined the Respondent committed disciplinary offences under:

-- a.
-Section 143(a)(ii) of the Act, by carrying out prescribed electrical work in a manner contrary to regulation 59 of the Electricity (Safety) Regulations 2010; - b.
-Section 143(f) of the Act, by failing to provide a Certificate of Compliance within 20 working days of the works connection to the power supply. - [2] The Board ordered: - a.
+- [1] The Board determined the Respondent committed a disciplinary offence under: - a.
+Section 143(a)(ii) of the Act, on the basis that the Respondent failed to carry out testing on the prescribed electrical work and therefore, contrary to an enactment. - b.
+Section 143(f) for providing a false and misleading Certificate of Compliance and Electrical Safety Certificate. - [2] The Board ordered: - a.
 A fine of \$500 under section 147M(1)(f) of the Act; - b.
 Costs of \$250; - c.
 There will be publication in the Electron newsletter where the Respondent will be named, a record of the disciplinary finding on the Public Register for 3 years and the decision to be published on the Board website.